 A big factor in whether or not the prospect will go through with purchasing from you is whether or not they have the money or funding available in order to move forward with a purchase.

 Directly asking about money might either not be received well or get you to the key information that you want.
 In the video are some good questions that probe in a very diplomatic way and get to the type of information that you need to know how able the prospect would be to spend money on what you are selling.

 Decision Making Authority Qualifying Questions

 The prospect can love what you sell, truly need it, and have the money to spend, but if they do not have the authority to make the purchasing decision, they are not a qualified prospect.

 Similarly to how you don’t want to directly ask about money, you may not want to directly ask if the prospect is the decision maker.
 There are some good probing questions that help to identify how much decision making authority that the prospect has.

 Taking all of this one step further, the prospect may need what you have, may have the money to spend, may have the authority to make the decision to move forward, but they may still lack the genuine intent to purchase from you.

 An example of this is when a prospect contacts you for a quote but they are just doing a price comparison and have already been in deep discussions with another vendor.
 In other words, they have strong intentions to purchase, but they do not intend to purchase from you.

-There are some very simple sales questions that you can ask to identify when this is the case.
+There are some very simple qualifying questions that you can ask to identify when this is the case.